Research Lab

 Honey bee pathogens and diseases

 Honey bees are commonly infected with microbial pathogens that shorten their life span and lead to lost performance or even colony death.
-The WSU Bee Team is researching how these pathogens affect bees and ways to help bees and beekeepers fight these pathogens.
+The WSU Bee Program is researching how these pathogens affect bees and ways to help bees and beekeepers fight these pathogens.
 This includes basic research into honey bee immune cells, testing nutritional supplements that can boost the bee immune system, and finding practices that can break pathogen life cycles.

 Honey bee reproduction and mating